chingu-voyages/soloproject-tier2-criticalspacestrike/README.md

   </p>

   ## Tier 2 Special Specifications
-  * Player should be able to pause, and resume the game.
+ - [ ] Player should be able to pause, and resume the game.
-  * Enemy fire, is not required for a complete project.
+ - [ ] Enemy fire, is not required for a complete project.
-  * Players should cast out some object to interact with/remove the enemy objects.
+ - [ ] Players should cast out some object to interact with/remove the enemy objects.
 Code should handle the overlap/collision/proximity of the images being within presence of each other.
-  * Lives of player being affected by game play is not a requirement for this tier.
+ - [ ] Lives of player being affected by game play is not a requirement for this tier.
-  * A page/screen change should indicate to player when the game is won.
+ - [ ] A page/screen change should indicate to player when the game is won.
-  * A score should be visible and change upon the player successfully removing enemy objects.
+ - [ ] A score should be visible and change upon the player successfully removing enemy objects.
-  * New game button should reset all game play / score / objects
+ - [ ] New game button should reset all game play / score / objects

+  *Other*

+- [ ] Your repo needs to have a robust README.md
+- [ ] Make sure that there are no errors in the developer console before submitting

-  ## Special notes
+  ## More(Optional)
   * There is an assets file in this repo for images if you so choose.
 You can use whatever image you wish for your player and enemy, but enemys should have a variety of three distinct visual types.
 They can be apples, oranges and bananas if you really wish, but that's a lot of fruit.
 The player object/image can be a ship, or even a fruit bat if you want.
 I mean, there is a lot of fruit.

  It is ok if your game resets on refresh.
 If you complete the project in plenty of time and wish to add bonus features remember to keep your completed solo submission safe.
 Here are some suggestions:

- - A game start screen, so that the game only starts after player/user pushes some kind of 'start game' button.
+ - [ ] A game start screen, so that the game only starts after player/user pushes some kind of 'start game' button.
- - Add a second interaction between enemy or environment that can remove a players life, resulting in a 'game over' screen.
+ - [ ] Add a second interaction between enemy or environment that can remove a players life, resulting in a 'game over' screen.
- - Add a black and white mode for visual accessability
+ - [ ] Add a black and white mode for visual accessability
- - If you'd also like to add some backend, a way for scores to be kept track of and players be able to enter onto a top ten list, tier 3 might be right for you.
+ - [ ] If you'd also like to add some backend, a way for scores to be kept track of and players be able to enter onto a top ten list, tier 3 might be right for you.